 The Elements of a Premises Liability Case in Georgia

 In Georgia, there are four basic components to a premises liability case.
 These are as follows:

 A duty to conform to a certain safety standard, or “duty of care.”
 Property owners have a general responsibility to keep their properties safe.

 However, “safe” may mean different things on different kinds of properties.
-Generally there are laws and building codes regulating this at the state, local, and federal level.
+Generally, there are laws and building codes regulating this at the state, local, and federal levels.

 A breach of duty.
 The property owner knew about a hazard on their property, did not repair it, and did not warn others on the property about it.